If you’re planning on getting married in Switzerland, this guide explains the processes and documentation required to legally wed in Switzerland.

 The civil service will, by default, take place in the commune in which one or both of you live, or the associated administrative area.
 You may request a change of venue when you submit your paperwork.
 Many of the registry offices are in beautiful, old buildings and have limited space for guests so ensure you ask for a tour before you commit yourself.
 Weddings cannot take place on Sundays or public holidays.

-For heterosexual couples, the ceremony must be witnessed by two adults.
+For heterosexual couples, the ceremony must have two adult witnesses.
 You may choose your own witnesses.
 If not, the registrar’s staff will usually step in.
-Same-sex couples are not required to have any witnesses.
+Same-sex couples do not require any witnesses.

-The ceremony will be performed in the local language (German, French, or Italian).
+The ceremony is in the local language: German, French, or Italian.
 If either of you do not fully understand this language, you will need to supply a translator.
 They do not usually have to be a certified professional but must be competent.

 Swiss marriage certificate